 Making Fitzcarraldo really was a burden for everyone involved... more of a nightmare than a dream.

-Perfect for film buffs and horror fans, this documentary features exclusive interviews and behind-the-scenes footage, diving into the details of its revolutionary special effects.
+Perfect for film buffs and horror fans, this documentary features exclusive interviews and behind-the-scenes clips, diving into the details of its revolutionary special effects.

 Ridley Scott's classic is given rigorous examination, and for this reason, The Beast Within is mainly for hardcore fans.